 The SBN also created a business workforce nutrition toolkit for its members which includes guidance on how companies can improve maternal nutrition and support for breastfeeding through its workplace policies.
 For the second year the SBN tracked commitments from business through the Global Nutrition Report.
 The SBN was also actively engaged in the 2014 SUN Movement Global Gathering, Second International Conference on Nutrition (ICN2), where it coordinated the participation of 100 companies to represent the private sectors input, World Economic Forum, and high level events during United Nations General Assembly.
 SBN’s Advisory Group of 12 business leaders, co-chaired by Feike Sijbesma, CEO, Royal DSM & Axton Salim, Director, Indofood, includes companies from the global North and South and play an active role in championing SUN and the role of business in scaling up nutrition.

 SBN is convened by the Global Alliance for Improved Nutrition (GAIN) and the UN World Food Programme (WFP) and further supported by an Advisory Group.
 The network’s Advisory Group was established in March 2014 and brings together senior leaders from the private sector, as well as SUN, the UN Network and the Civil Society Network.
-The Advisory The Advisory Group provides strategic advice to the network and champions the role of the private sector in scaling up nutrition with the business community and other SUN stakeholders.
+The Advisory Group provides strategic advice to the network and champions the role of the private sector in scaling up nutrition with the business community and other SUN stakeholders.

 Last updated: October 2015